UBC-MDS/DSCI-532_gr202_dashboard/Proposal.md

 ### Section 3: Research questions and usage scenarios
 **Questions**:
-- Which neighbourhoods in Boston have the highest crime rate? (choropleth map)
+- Which neighbourhoods in Boston have the highest crime rate?
+(This will be visualized using a choropleth map.)
-- What is the most common crime committed in Boston? (type of crime bar graph)
+- What is the most common crime committed in Boston?
+(This will be visualized using a bar graph.)
-- What time of the day are crimes committed in Boston? (time of day heatmap)
+- What time of the day are crimes committed in Boston?
+(This will be visualized using a heatmap.)
-- How has the crime rate in Boston changed over time? (crime trend line graph)
+- How has the crime rate in Boston changed over time?
+(This will be visualized using a line graph.)

 #### Scenario 1: Romeo is deciding where to move to in Boston.